The Home-Based Business: Basics to Consider

 Make a list of all anticipated expenses and projected income for each week and month.
 If you see a cash-flow crisis developing, cut back on everything but the necessities.

-Don’t hesitate to give us a call if you think a home-based business is in your future.
-We’ll set up your business and make sure you have the proper documentation system in place to satisfy the IRS.
+If a home-based business is in your future, then a tax professional can help.
+Don’t hesitate to call our office, if you need assistance setting up your business or making sure you have the proper documentation in place to satisfy the IRS.